Mother of five shot, removed from life support | Boyfriend sought

 Smith is only wanted as a person of interest, police said, because no weapon has been recovered in connection with the crime.

-Vega’s fifth child, who arrived only two days ago, is in a neonatal intensive care unit.
-Vega's oldest child is 12.
+Vega’s fifth child, who arrived only 10 days ago, is in a neonatal intensive care unit.
+Her oldest child is 12.

-Vega’s family said Smith is the father of two of her children, a six-month-old and the recently born infant.
+Vega’s family said Smith is the father of two of her children, including the recently born infant.
 Vega was an organ donor.
 She was kept on a ventilator until her organs could be harvested.

-Her family said she and Smith had been together for about six years.

 An online fundraiser has been started for Vega's funeral and her children, which can be found here.